sitharaj88/Arduino/README.md

 **Filename:** `AnalogInputRead/AnalogInputRead.ino`

 This program reads an analog input value from pin A0 and prints it to the serial monitor.

+## LCD Display

+**Filename:** `LCDDisplay/LCDDisplay.ino`

+This program demonstrates how to use a 16x2 LCD display to show a static message on the first row and the number of seconds since the Arduino was reset on the second row.

 ## Getting Started